944095635/DMSkin/README.md

 A WPF UI framework to create borderless window faster and easier.

 ## Preface
 DMSkin-for-WPF (aka DFW) is a WPF UI framework that aims to help WPF developers create a borderless window faster and easier.
-It supports .NET framework from 3.5 to 4.7, and runs well from `Windows XP` to `Windows 10`.
+It supports .NET framework from 3.5 to 4.7, and runs well from Windows XP to Windows 10.

 DFW offers 2 plans for window borderless:
 #### 1. ComplexWindow Plan
-Use Windows 32 API to redraw non-client area and create a separate shadow window to for shadow's presentation.
+Use Windows 32 API to redraw non-client area and create a separate shadow window for shadow's presentation.
 #### 2. SimpleWindow Plan
 Delay Window message to prevent flickering corruption bug.